ruhui0806/Dev-Academy-Pre-Assignment/README.md

 2. Clone this repository

-3. to run the application properly, a google map api key is required
+3. To run the application properly, a working google map api key and MongoDB URI are required.
+Used keys in .env file: `REACT_APP_GOOGLE_MAP_API_KEY, MONGO_URI`

 4. Run the application in docker: docker compose up --build